 - Physician care generally is covered but physician care for cosmetic surgery is never covered.
-This is an exclusion. - Home health care is generally covered but it is a covered benefit only up to a set number of visits a year.
+This is an exception (exclusion). - Home health care is generally covered but it is a covered benefit only up to a set number of visits a year.
 This is a limitation.

-You can find out about these exclusions in the exclusions section, and about the limitations in the schedule of benefits.
+You can find out about these exceptions in the exceptions section, and about the limitations in the schedule of benefits.